Hudson Volcano: Intercontinental spread of ash

 Winds transported the plume towards Antarctica and in the westerlies surrounding the polar vortex, circling the continent in a month and reaching Chile again after a week.
 Ash from the eruption was found in snow at the South Pole, arriving there in December, in ice cores of East Antarctica, and in various sites of the northern Antarctic Peninsula, where it arrived in August.
 Aircraft noted the ash cloud as far as Melbourne in Australia.
 Particles from Hudson have been found in ice at Mount Everest, Himalaya.

 The 1991 eruption of Hudson took place in the same year as the 1991 eruption of Mount Pinatubo.
-The Pinatubo aerosols had already spread worldwide when Hudson erupted.
+The Pinatubo aerosols had already spread worldwide when Hudson erupted and had a much larger mass than the Hudson aerosols, meaning that the Pinatubo eruption had a much stronger effect on the atmosphere than the Hudson one.
 Unlike the Pinatubo eruption, Hudson mostly produced volcanic ash which fell out more quickly.
-However, the Hudson cloud led to substantial ozone loss over Antarctica and had comparable effects in the southern hemisphere to the Pinatubo eruption.
+However, the Hudson cloud led to substantial ozone loss over Antarctica and had comparable effects (Note: Some weather anomalies in the northern hemisphere might be linked to Hudson too.) in the southern hemisphere to the Pinatubo eruption.